iHafizah/iHafizah/README.md

 # Salam, I'm Hafizah Noshaba!

-🎓 BS Mathematics for Data sciences,2nd semester.
+🎓 BS Mathematics for Data sciences.
 📍 The University of Lahore.

 ## Currently learning: